tedneward/Azgaarnoth/Magic/Spells/detect-magical-object.md

 ---
 You can magically sense the presence of magical objects and constructs up to 1 mile away.
 You know their general direction but not their exact locations.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 5th level or higher, the range increases by one mile for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the range increases by one mile for each slot level above 4th.